For many people, the school run is part and parcel of the daily commute, so how do you manage cycling to work when you add kids in the mix?

-Increasingly popular, particularly in Europe, these are great for carrying.
-They can be bulky and not the most nimble, so while they are great for carrying one or two children plus bags, they may not be best suited to hilly commutes and those with limited storage space.
+Increasingly popular, particularly in Europe, cargo bikes are great for carrying all sorts.
+They can be bulky and not the most nimble, so while they are great for carrying one or two children plus bags, they may not be best suited to hilly commutes or for those with limited storage space.

 Some have a large storage box at the front or rear, others are designed to carry loads elsewhere on the frame.

 If your children are old enough to cycle and/or your route is quiet and safe enough, you can of course set off on your own individual bikes.
 There are loads of benefits here, including children experiencing independence and responsibility.

 Ideally, you’ll need to be able to keep the bikes at school with the kids so you can ride home together afterwards.
 The downside here is that there’s no option to give anyone a lift if they are feeling too tired to ride… unless you ride a bike with a child seat just in case.

 There are myriad combinations of bike plus accessories, so it’s worth reading up on what would work for you, your family and your commute.